 Fewer – if any – alcohol sales: Alcohol sales are big money makers for full service restaurants, due to alcohol’s high markups.
 Unfortunately, alcohol sales are less common at limited service restaurants due to strict regulations, as well as the difficulty and cost associated with obtaining a liquor license.

-Fewer opportunities to provide a memorable experience: Because LSRs keep interactions with guests to a minimum, they have few opportunities to provide great customer service.
+Fewer opportunities to provide a memorable experience: Similarly to a counter service restaurant, because LSRs keep interactions with guests to a minimum, have few opportunities to provide great customer service.